Fighting Prostate Cancer

 Our research initiative, launched in 2006 at the University of Surrey, has grown to become the largest charity-funded prostate cancer research group in the UK.
 Currently 25 strong, the Prostate Project research team are producing results of international importance including the development of antibodies against targets on the surface of prostate cancers, the development of vaccines from the patient’s own immune cells and the use of a potential new marker (EN2) in urine to identify the presence of prostate cancer; the first breakthrough in diagnosis since the 30-year-old PSA blood test currently used to detect prostate cancer.
 They are currently investigating new techniques to identify and treat advanced prostate cancer using immunotherapy.
 Currently three quarters of men diagnosed with advanced prostate cancer die within five years.

 Our Principal Aims & Objectives – Fighting Prostate Cancer

 • To raise awareness, particularly amongst men, of the existence of prostate cancer, its symptoms and its potential adverse effect

 • To encourage wider recognition of the symptoms of the disease and swifter action in seeking GP’s advice

 • To fund state of the art equipment and specialist staff to support Urologists in achieving early diagnosis and rapid treatment

 • To push forward the boundaries of knowledge about prostate cancer by initiating a world class programme of research

-• To help fund the building of a world-class model NHS Urology Centre at the Royal Surrey County Hospital and ensure the Centre attracts high calibre specialists and technicians and has the most advanced equipment
+• Having co-funded the building of a world-class model NHS Stokes Centre for Urology at the Royal Surrey County Hospital, to ensure the Centre attracts high calibre specialists and technicians and has the most advanced equipment

 Meet Our Ambassadors